Cucurbita; Squash; Pumpkin: seeds

 Berberine and palmatine contained in Cucurbita pepo seeds have an effect against Toxoplasma gondii.
 However, there is uncertainty as to how effective Cucurbita is against this parasitic protozoa.

-Saw Palmetto and Prunus (including pygeum) also have anti-DHT properties, and they have anti-aromatase properties.
-Anti-aromtase properties are usually not helpful for natural breast enhancement.
+Saw Palmetto (Serenoa), oatmeal (Avena), Nettle (Urtica) and Prunus (including pygeum) also have anti-DHT properties, as well as anti-aromatase properties.
+Anti-aromtase properties are usually not needed in large quantities for breast enhancement.
 These herbs are typically mentioned for male health.